Rizwansaifi571/Rizwansaifi571/README.md

-# Mohd Rizwan's Data Science Journey
+# Rizwan's Data Symphony: Crafting Insights with Precision 🎶📊

 👋 Hello, I'm Mohd Rizwan, a passionate B.Tech student specializing in Data Science.
 Welcome to my repository, where I document my learning journey, projects, and explorations in the world of data.